 Range in R – Missing values option

 When dealing with the NA value range in R has a logical option in the form of na.rm.
 The na.rm parameter, which means NA remove, can be TRUE or FALSE.
 This helps protect you from missing value errors.
-If the logical option is FALSE, which it is by default if omitted, the function returns an NA value for both the minimum and maximum.
+If the logical option is FALSE, which it is by default if omitted, the function returns an NA value for both the minimum value and maximum value.
 If it is TRUE, then, NA values are discounted.

 # range in R - the NA issue > x=c(5,2,NA,9,4) > range(x,na.rm=FALSE) NA NA

 Here, we have the case where na.rm is FALSE.
 Note that both resulting values are NA, this indicates that there is no answer.